This chapter describes the Oracle Database features used in MAA solutions.

 A highly available architecture requires the application tier to transparently fail over to a surviving instance or database advertising the required service.
 This ensures that applications are generally available or minimally impacted in the event of node failure, instance failure, data corruption, or database failures.
 Transparent client failover enables applications to fail over to another available Oracle RAC instance or to another database (such as in the case of a Data Guard role transition or Oracle GoldenGate).

-Client failover encompasses failure notification, connection cleanup, automatic retries and reconnection to a database service residing in another Oracle RAC instance or database and possibly retry the database request.
+Client failover encompasses failure notification, connection cleanup, and automatic reconnection and retries of database service residing in another Oracle RAC instance or database and possibly query retry.

 At a high level, the following components are used to provide for seamless client failover: